Zum Hauptinhalt springen Zur Suche springen Zur Hauptnavigation springen

 Beschreibung

-In the first century BC, Marcus Tullius Cicero, Roman orator, statesman, and defender of republican values, created these philosophical treatises on such diverse and trenchant topics as friendship, religion, death, fate, and scientific inquiry.
-This lucid and lively new translation renders the great Roman's writings accessible to modern readers as never before.
-Cicero was a pragmatist at heart, but his philosophies were frequently personal and ethical, drawn not from abstract reasoning but from careful observation of the world.
-The resulting work reminds us of the importance of social ties, the question of free will, and the justification of creative endeavor.
+In the first century BCE, Marcus Tullius Cicero, orator, statesman, and defender of republican values, created these philosophical treatises on such diverse topics as friendship, religion, death, fate and scientific inquiry.
+A pragmatist at heart, Cicero's philosophies were frequently personal and ethical, drawn not from abstract reasoning but through careful observation of the world.
+The resulting works remind us of the importance of social ties, the questions of free will, and the justification of any creative endeavour.

-In the first century BC, Marcus Tullius Cicero, Roman orator, statesman, and defender of republican values, created these philosophical treatises on such diverse and trenchant topics as friendship, religion, death, fate, and scientific inquiry.
-This lucid and lively new translation renders the great Roman's writings accessible to modern readers as never before.
-Cicero was a pragmatist at heart, but his philosophies were frequently personal and ethical, drawn not from abstract reasoning but from careful observation of the world.
-The resulting work reminds us of the importance of social ties, the question of free will, and the justification of creative endeavor.
+In the first century BCE, Marcus Tullius Cicero, orator, statesman, and defender of republican values, created these philosophical treatises on such diverse topics as friendship, religion, death, fate and scientific inquiry.
+A pragmatist at heart, Cicero's philosophies were frequently personal and ethical, drawn not from abstract reasoning but through careful observation of the world.
+The resulting works remind us of the importance of social ties, the questions of free will, and the justification of any creative endeavour.

 Über den Autor